OleksiyRudenko/memory-pair-game/README.md

 The objective of the game is to turn over pairs of matching cards.
 The game ends when the last pair has been picked up.

-The game is developed as a task of
+The game is developed as a task from
 [Kottans frontend course](https://github.com/OleksiyRudenko/kottans_frontend).

 [Play on-line!](https://oleksiyrudenko.github.io/memory-pair-game/)